Guidelines for City Hall weddings during the covid-19 pandemic

 Do you or your partner not have a CPR number?

-We ask all persons who do not have a CPR number in Denmark or any of the Nordic countries to please present their original documents – passport (and visa/residence permit, if relevant) - in person at Copenhagen City Hall one workday before the ceremony at the latest.
-You can present your documents from Monday to Friday between 9:00 and 15:00 in the shop by the main entrance.
+All persons who do not have a CPR number in Denmark or any of the Nordic countries must present their passport/national ID (and residence permit/visa, if relevant) in person at Copenhagen City Hall - one workday before the ceremony, if possible.
+You can present the documents from Monday to Friday between 9:00 and 15:00 in the shop by the main entrance.

 Special initiatives and guidelines to limit the spread of COVID-19 at Copenhagen City Hall

 We want you to have the best experience possible, and it is very important to the Wedding Office that both you, your guests and others present feel safe.

 The Wedding Office has introduced the following initiatives:

 - The registrar and the official witnesses will keep a distance to you during the ceremony.